AdrienPensart/musicbot/README.rst

     Add keywords to music

   Options:
-    --dry       Take no real action  [default: False] -h, --help  Show this message and exit.
+    --dry / --no-dry  Do not launch real action  [default: no-dry] -h, --help        Show this message and exit.

 musicbot folder delete-keywords
 *******************************